abundantRuby/STOCKBOT/README.md

 Buysignals.py Overview:

 This program is the engine driving the buy signals behind STOCKBOT.
-Essentially it uses external libraries such as [TA-lib](https://ta-lib.org/) to perform complex technical analysis on stock data.
+This program leverages external libraries such as [TA-lib](https://ta-lib.org/) to perform complex technical analysis on stock data.

-Through a combination of moving averages, RSI, support and resistance levels, and stochastic oscillators, it pinpoints optimal entry points to invest in a stock.
+Using a combination of moving averages, RSI, support and resistance levels, and stochastic oscillators, this program precisely identifies optimal entry points for stock investments.

-It performs these calculations for a large list of stocks, and then sends an email to the user with all of the buy signals.
+It performs these calculations across a large list of stocks, and then proceeds to send an email containing all the signals to the user.

 To send the emails, STOCKBOT securely connects to the Gmail SMTP server by utilizing a remote access code, which allows it to send authorized emails.